KRITI1997/kriti1997.github.com/README.md

 ## Work Experience
 **Computer Vision @ Osrostrum Inc. (_July 2024 - Present_)**
-- Implementing deep learning pipeline for reliable segmentation in point cloud scenes.
+- Implemented deep learning pipeline with 3D point cloud processing and transfer learning for classififcation in point cloud scenes with an accuracy of 98%.
 **System Design/Architecture Intern @ Tesla (_Feb 2024 - May 2024_)**
 - Processed machine sensor data by querying, aggregating and analyzing the data to create an end-to-end ML pipeline.
 - Implemented state-of-the-art architectures including CNN and Transformer based models along with classical ML approaches to